-(Hybrid Spring Phlox) Try a new spring blooming Phlox that behaves differently than the standard Phlox subulata.
+Try a spring blooming Phlox that behaves differently than the standard Phlox subulata.
 Unlike the standard Creeping Phlox, the members of this series do not spread aggressively, rather, they form a low, mounding habit of star-shaped flowers.
 These varieties also blooms a week or so later than Phlox subulata, great for extending the spring color of your garden.
 As an added bonus-although it prefers full sun, this Phlox will tolerate very light shade.

-Bright purple flowers with a tiny white halo in the center.
+'Purple Sprite' has bright purple flowers with a tiny white halo in the center.